Kotlin/kotlinx-kover/docs/index.md

         unitTests.all {
             if (it.name == "testDebugUnitTest") {
                 it.extensions.configure(kotlinx.kover.api.KoverTaskExtension::class) {
-                    isDisabled.set(false) // true to disable instrumentation tests of this task, Kover reports will not depend on the results of their execution binaryReportFile.set(file("$buildDir/custom/debug-report.bin")) // set file name of binary report includes = listOf("com.example.*") // see "Instrumentation inclusion rules" below excludes = listOf("com.example.subpackage.*") // see "Instrumentation exclusion rules" below }
+                    // set to true to disable instrumentation of this task,
+                    // Kover reports will not depend on the results of its execution isDisabled.set(false)

+                    // set file name of binary report binaryReportFile.set(file("$buildDir/custom/debug-report.bin"))

+                    // for details, see "Instrumentation inclusion rules" below includes += listOf("com.example.*")

+                    // for details, see "Instrumentation exclusion rules" below excludes += listOf("com.example.subpackage.*")
+                }
             }
         }